knowit/snappysense/aws-lambda-frontend/README.md

 ## TODO (lots of things)

+- point data (motion) are not usefully plotted on a line plot?
-- deselect in the multiselects
+- be able to deselect in the multiselects without reloading page
 - probably want to rename the lambda from snappyStartup to something else...
 - better labeling of the plot
 - select date range